Louis Lehmann/ TORQ. BUILD JOURNAL

 CONVERSATIONAL LLM

-Concept refinement, mechanism ranking, market research, BOM estimation, deck generation.
-The hub of the loop.
-Worked best when pushed to argue both sides rather than just affirm.
+Concept refinement, mechanism ranking, market research, BOM estimates, deck drafting.
+Most useful when pushed to argue both sides, not just agree.

 IMAGE GENERATION MODEL